The Apostles' Creed

 and in Jesus Christ, His only Son, our Lord:

 Gnostics held that creation (i.e. the whole physical universe) was evil and that God did not make it.
-The creed clearly points to God's special creation as testified to throughout all of Scriptures; and not only in Genesis.
+The creed clearly points to God's special creation as testified to throughout all of Scriptures; and not only in the book of Genesis.
+See the response attached to this article regarding a dispute over the first lines of this creed.

 Who was conceived of the Holy Spirit,